Bluejay47/AviaryClasses/README.md

 **Why whitelist instead of allowing all items?**
 Magic Fusion is untested with most temporary spell sources.
 Each item needs individual balance review to ensure combinations don't trivialize content.
 The whitelist approach:
 - Provides careful balance control
-- Allows progressive expansion
+- Allows progressive expansion based on community feedback
-- Makes it clear which items are "intended"
+- Makes it clear which items are "officially supported"
 - Protects against unknown power creep

-**Community Requests Welcome!**
+**Requests Welcome**
+Want another item to work with Magic Deceiver?
+Request it!
+Provide:
+- Item name and where to find it
+- Why you think it would be balanced with Magic Fusion
+- Any specific spell combinations you're interested in

-Modders can easily modify the whitelist themselves - see comments in `MagicDeceiverRedSalamandraFix.cs` for instructions.
+We'll review each request and add safe items to the whitelist.
+Advanced users can also modify the whitelist themselves - see comments in `MagicDeceiverRedSalamandraFix.cs` for full list of available items and instructions.

+**Design Note**: Curse progression for Magic Deceiver remains base-game behavior (no higher-level curse benefits).

+### **Enduring Blade Mount Fix**
+Fixes vanilla bug where Arcane Weapon Enchantment doesn't work when Enduring Blade is active and the Magus is mounted.
+The fix prevents the mount's weapon enchantment logic from clearing the rider's weapon pool.

 ---